jawilk/Traffic-Sign-Classifier/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are 16 new traffic sign images I took in switzerland:
+Here are 16 new traffic sign images I took in switzerland: <br />

-![alt text][image15]
+![alt text][image15] <br />

 These are almost euqivalent/similar to german ones.
 The model could have some issues due to downscaling (32x32).
-I added some images which might be hard to classify because they are occupied by stickers or bushes (e.g. images 13,16).
-Images 14 and 15 do not belong to the orginal training classes.
+I added some images which might be hard to classify because they are occupied by stickers or bushes (e.g. images 12,15).
+Images 13 and 14 do not belong to the orginal training classes.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).